chrisallton/python-novice-gapminder/_episodes/02-pair-programming.md

 ## Pair up

-Your allocated pairings are shown on the projector screen.
+Your allocated pairings were shown on the Canvas page.
 Find your counterpart and set yourselves up on adjacent computers.
 Decide who is going to act as the pilot first.